Tag: librarians

 Refer Madness: Could be home, doing nothing

-Refer Madness spotlights strange, intriguing, or otherwise noteworthy stories from the library reference desk.
+Refer Madness spotlights strange, intriguing, or otherwise noteworthy questions I encounter at the library reference desk.
 In my library, one of the information desks sits in a high-traffic area where all the activity from the entrance, auditorium, elevator, and stairs to Youth Services converge.
-One result of this configuration is that whoever is at the desk (and anyone in the […]
+One result of this configuration is that whoever is at the desk (and anyone in the…

 -